BS1125/CMAverse/README.md

 mediators. `cmest` also allows for time varying confounders preceding mediators.
 The two causal scenarios supported are:

-1. There are no confounders affected by the exposure.
+1. There are no confounders affected by the exposure:

 ![](man/figures/unnamed-chunk-1-1.png)

-2. There are mediator-outcome confounders affected by the exposure and these confounders precede all of the mediators.
+2. There are mediator-outcome confounders affected by the exposure and these confounders precede all of the mediators:

 ![](man/figures/unnamed-chunk-2-1.png)